See the Graduate Student Training Enhancement Grants (GSTEG) page for details and application information.

 Negotiate the Scope of Activities

-Once you locate an organization that is a good fit for you, identify a point person, and establish possible interest in developing some type of internship, the next step will be to develop a more formal proposal.
+Once you locate an organization that is a good fit for you, identify a point person and establish possible interest in developing some type of internship, the next step will be to develop a more formal proposal.
 That document should specify the sort of research projects on which you would be working, indicate to whom you would report, and describe how, if at all, you will get a chance to be immersed in aspects of the organization.
-(Keep in mind that to be eligible for 2021 GSTEG funding, the internship must be remote/virtual.)
 This statement of expectations will make a letter of support from your host much easier to write.
 And although circumstances often change within organizations, such a document can prove very helpful in ensuring a substantive internship experience.

 If you’re still hesitant to jump in, remember that asking for an internship is an accepted (and increasingly commonplace) professional practice.
 No one will be affronted by your request.
 Also, be aware that staffing is an enormous expense for every organization, and capable interns are a desirable and extremely cost-efficient resource.